 - 10 Four-Part Chorales in Entirety Organized from Easy to Difficult

 You are invited to take advantage of a fantastic sale on arguably the finest book on sight-reading ever produced.
-Developed and perfected over many years by master pianist, music theorist, composer & arranger, and educator, Dr. Cory Hall, Sight-Reading & Harmony (scheduled for completion in July, 2017) promises piano and organ students, from beginning to advanced, the most incredible rock-solid music reading and sight-reading skills imaginable by using an innovative and systematic approach to Bach’s four-part chorales.
+Developed and perfected over many years by master pianist, music theorist, composer & arranger, and educator, Dr. Cory Hall, Sight-Reading & Harmony (scheduled for completion in July, 2017) promises piano and organ students, from beginning to advanced, the most incredible rock-solid music reading and sight-reading skills imaginable by using an original system of gradually increasing complexities applied to Bach’s four-part chorales.

 Educators unanimously agree that Bach’s unduly neglected masterpieces of harmony, the approximately 400 four-part chorales, represent the pinnacle of musical harmony in the history of western music.
 Bach’s chorales have been a mainstay of college harmony and theory classes for 250 years and will never be replaced by anything better.
 Bach set the gold standards for harmony and voice leading up to 1750, and even today, they have never been surpassed.